 - It’s only natural then, that the management of Hemophilia A is generally based on the replacement of the missing FVIII protein1

 There are important differences in the way they are produced, purified, and formulated before they can be infused

-- The rFVIII protein produced by human cells, like NUWIQ, closely resembles the FVIII the body produces naturally
+- The rFVIII protein produced in a human cell line, like NUWIQ, closely resembles the FVIII the body produces naturally

 - So, the body’s immune system may be less likely to see this protein as foreign and make antibodies (inhibitors) against it

-- rFVIII products made from hamster cells contain trace amounts of animal protein3 (also called glycan epitopes)3
+- rFVIII products made from hamster cell lines contain trace amounts of animal protein3 (also called glycan epitopes)3

 - The immune system may see glycan epitopes as foreign and produce antibodies (inhibitors) against it

 - Sandberg H, et al. Thromb Res 2012; 130:808-817.